FAQs

 HSC: Do I have to do Maths?

-The only subject that you must do is English or English ESL.
+The only subject that you must do is English.
 There are no other compulsory subjects.
 However, it is very difficult not to do Maths as it will normally take up one whole line in the timetable.
 If you are considering not doing Maths you must talk very carefully to your Head of House and the Head of Mathematics to make sure you are making the right decision.
 To get enough units you may have to do an outside subject at, for example, TAFE.

 Can I choose any subject?